-Issue Progress to date / outcomes The National Policy Statement on Urban Development (NPS- UD) 2020 February 2021 The National Policy Statement on Urban Development (NPS-UD) 2020 came into effect on 20 August 2020.
+Issue Progress to date / outcomes Representation Review February 2023 In 2021, the Local Government Commission determination agreed with the Council's final proposal of including the Central Ward to the Waipapa Papanui-Innes Ward boundary.
+From the new electoral term, commencing in October 2022 the Central Ward will fall under the aegis of the renamed Waipapa Papanui-Innes-Central Community Board.
+The Central Ward will include the suburbs of Phillipstown and Charleston.
+A further result of the boundary changes will mean that suburb of Phillipstown and Charleston, will now "sit" within the renamed Waipapa Papanui-Innes-Central Community Board.
+The National Policy Statement on Urban Development (NPS-UD) 2020 February 2021 The National Policy Statement on Urban Development (NPS-UD) 2020 came into effect on 20 August 2020.
 It replaced the National Policy Statement on Urban Development Capacity 2016.
 The NPS-UD 2020 recognises the national significance of: Having well-functioning urban environments that enable all people and communities to provide for their social, economic, and cultural wellbeing, and for their health and safety, now and into the future Providing sufficient development capacity to meet the different needs of people and communities.
 This change in policy has led to concerns for Central Ward residents, who are challenged by the increasing number of high density housing developments.
 Sections are cleared, removing any greenery or trees and a number of newly developed properties become short term stay accommodation.
 Preserving the character and personality of neighbourhoods is important to those who live within them, as is having a diversity of housing stock.
 The loss of neighbourliness and community connectedness through these developments creates frustration.
 Some parts of the Central Ward are concerned about large commercial developments in their residential communities.
 Neighbourhood and residents groups are proactive in advocating for their communities over this issue however, progress is slow.

-February 2022 The NPS-UD remains a concern for many Central Ward residents with uncertainty around the high density housing allowances and the potential impact this will have on their neighbourhoods.
-Council continue to keep residents informed with progress update, and the Community Board monitors residents' concerns about breaches to the District Plan and intrusion by commercial property.
+The NPS-UD remains a concern for many Central Ward residents with uncertainty around the high density housing allowances and the potential impact this will have on their neighbourhoods.

+The Council continue to keep residents informed with progress update, and the Community Board monitors residents' concerns about breaches to the District Plan and intrusion by commercial property.